ceph/ceph/doc/man/8/ceph-disk.rst

 	ceph-disk activate-journal [DEV]

-Here, [DEV] is the path to journal block device.
+Here, [DEV] is the path to a journal block device.

 Others options like :option:`--activate-key` and :option:`--mark-init` can also be used with this subcommand.

+``--mark-init`` provides init system to manage the OSD directory.

 Usage::